IndigoUnited/node-request-progress/README.md

 .pipe(fs.createWriteStream('doodle.png'));
 ```

+If the request's response does not include the `content-length` header, the values of some metrics will be `null`.
+Also `speed` and `time.remaining` will be `null` until it can be calculated.

-Note that the `state` object emitted in the `progress` event is reused to avoid creating a new object for each event.
+The `state` object emitted in the `progress` event is reused to avoid creating a new object for each event.
 If you wish to peek the `state` object at any time, it is available in `request.progressState`.